DESI Dark Secrets: Comparing to the DESI results

 In sum, modeling dark energy as a scalar field does not improve the fit to the DESI first-year data.
-On the other hand, for values of $\beta$ of order unity, the fit is not significantly worse than $\Lambda$CDM, and for the tachyonic model, can actually be slightly better.
+However, for values of $\beta$ of order unity, the fit is not significantly worse than $\Lambda$CDM—for the tachyonic model, it can even be slightly better.
+The best fits to the data are $w_0w_a$ models that have a sharply-peaked dark-energy energy-density around $z\simeq 0.5$, cf., Fig.~\ref{rhoDE}.

-So what can the $w_0w_a$ do that a scalar field model cannot?
-The answer is simple: have a sharply-peaked dark-energy energy-density around $z\simeq 0.5$, which leads to the bump in the expansion rate that the DESI distances seem to want.
-In particular, it is clear from Fig.~\ref{H2WTD} for $D_H$ that what is wanted is a slightly smaller distance to $z=0.5$.
-This is best accomplished with the bump in the energy density of dark energy provided by the extreme $w_0w_a$ model; namely, $w_0 = 0.016$, $w_a = -3$ and $\Omega_M = 0.4$.

-Putting aside the tachyonic model, the scalar field models have dark energy densities that are monotonic increasing with redshift, which can lead to the needed rise in the expansion rate around $z\simeq 0.5$.
-And at larger redshifts, say $z > 1$, the expansion rate is dominated by CDM, and the expansion rate returns to that of $\Lambda$CDM (assuming the value of $\Omega_M$ is the same or similar).
-However, the scalar field models cannot produce as sharp a bump as the DESI data want.
-Both the tachyonic scalar field model and the extreme $w_0w_a$, which fit the DESI data best, have such unusual behavior at $z < 0.5$ the other data are likely to rule them out.

-What are we to conclude from the DESI DR1 distance measurements?
 The $w_0w_a$ models have the best $\chi^2$, up to about 3.8 units better than $\Lambda$CDM model; $\Lambda$CDM has a respectable $\chi^2$; and scalar field models can have a comparable $\chi^2$ to $\Lambda$CDM.
-To make an informed inference, we would need we would need a prior for these theoretical models.

 Clearly, $\Lambda$CDM has the highest prior, being well-motivated and supported by a wealth of other data; it is followed by scalar field models, which are physics-motivated, but not supported by any evidence yet; and the $w_0w_a$ model has the lowest prior because it is just a parameterized fit, without theoretical motivation or other significant observational support.
-In short, DESI provides hints for, but no strong evidence of, evolving dark energy, and $\Lambda$CDM is still alive and well.

-For a quantitative comparison between models that takes complexity into account, we adopt the penalty-based Bayesian Information Criterion (BIC).
+For a quantitative comparison between models that takes model complexity into account, consider the penalty-based Bayesian Information Criterion (BIC).
 This metric is calculated as:

 where $k$ is the number of parameters in the model and $n$ the number of observations in the dataset ($n=12$ for DESI DR1).

-In the case of $\Lambda$CDM, $k=2$ as the free parameters are $r_dH_0$ and $\Omega_M$.
-The scalar field models add one extra parameter $\beta$, and two paremeters are added in the $w_0w_a$ model.
-This gives a minimum BIC value of 17.8 for $\Lambda$CDM and 18.5 for $w_0w_a$.
-According to this criterion, $\Lambda$CDM remains the best-performing model using the first-year DESI results, reiterating its soundness.
+For $\Lambda$CDM, $k=2$ ($r_dH_0$ and $\Omega_M$); the scalar-field models add one extra parameter $\beta$, and two parameters are added for $w_0w_a$.